Are you travelling with your children to Milan?

 Housed in a 16th century former Olivetan monastery, this museum is one of the largest and most documented European collections dedicated to the evolution of scientific

 thought.
 If you want to get a general overview, you should immediately go to the first floor dedicated to Leonardo, then the two spectacular outdoor pavilions on train, air and naval transportation, and finally the ground floor with its history of energy, mining, steel, metal and land transportation.
-Since December 2005, the museum also houses the Toti submarine, the fist buildt in Italy after the Second World War.
+Since December 2005, the museum also houses the Toti submarine, the first built in Italy after the First World War.

 MUBA – MUSEO DEI BAMBINI